Joanna-YJA/DvD_Dev/README.md

 4. Program generates deconflicted spiral path
     ![image info](./docs/images/initialise_loc.gif)

-5. Drone covergae is output in the console as a percentage of total area (excl. area occupied by buildings)
+5. Drone coverage is output in the console as a percentage of total area (excl. area occupied by buildings)

 5. Export path waypoints as file (KML File)
 6. Import file into drone controller app (DJI Pilot) as mission